-A course that covers the different kinds and types of fungi (yeast and mold).
-This course discusses their disease spectrum mode of infection, gross requirements, a cultural and noncultural methods of identifications, as well as antifungal drugs and susceptibility testing of fungi.
+This course covers the different types of fungi and yeasts (e.g., Candida, Cryptococcus) and molds (e.g., dermatophytes, saprophytes, dimorphic).
+This course discusses their disease spectrum, mode of infection, growth requirements, and culture and non-culture methods of identification and diagnosis as well as antifungal drugs and susceptibility testing.
 First term.

-LABM 240 Clinical Microbiology 3.20: 4 cr.
+LABM 240 Clinical Microbiology 3.20; 4 cr.